Piyush-Pise/Carrom-Game-Development/README.md

 To install and run the Carrom game, follow these steps:

-1. Download the game assets from the following link: [Assets](https://drive.google.com/drive/folders/1IrjWe2swTRSlMy4zucnxs1S5XqMKnFK2?usp=share_link).
-2. Download and install Unity, preferably version [Unity 2019.4.24f1](https://unity3d.com/unity/whats-new/2019.4.24).
-3. Create a new Unity project.
+1. Create a new Unity project, preferably version Unity 2021.3.23f1.
+2. Go to the build settings and change the build settings to Android.
 4. Import the downloaded assets into the Unity project by copying them into the project's Assets folder.
-5. Open the scene named "CarromScene" from the project's Assets folder.
+5. Open the scene named "SampleScene" from the project's Assets folder.
 6. Set the scene aspect ratio to portrait orientation to optimize for mobile devices.
-7. Ensure the game is configured to target the desired platform (e.g., Android or iOS).
+7. Ensure the game is configured to target the desired platform (Android).
 8. Build and run the game on your target device or emulator.

 Note: Additional configurations may be required depending on your specific development environment.

 ## Development Process

-The Carrom game was developed using the following process:
+The Carrom game was developed using the Unity game engine version 2021.3.23f1 for Android devices.
+The development process involved the following steps:

-1. **Requirements Analysis:** I reviewed the given task requirements and identified the key elements, mechanics, and features required for the Carrom game.
+1. **Requirements Analysis:** Reviewed the task requirements and identified the key elements, mechanics, and features required for the Carrom game.
+Decided to develop a 2D game for Android mobile platforms.

-2. **Asset Integration:** I downloaded the provided game assets and imported them into the Unity project.
-This included the striker, black and white pucks, red queen, game board, and other required visual and audio assets.
+2. **Asset Integration:** Downloaded the provided game assets and imported them into the Unity project.
+This included the striker, black and white pucks, red queen, game board, and other required visual and reference videos.

-3. **Scene Setup:** I created a new scene in Unity and set up the game environment, including the board, pockets, and boundaries.
-I positioned the game elements, such as the striker and pucks, within the scene.
+3. **Scene Setup:** Created a new scene in Unity and set up the game environment, including the board, pockets, pucks, and boundaries.
+Positioned, scaled, and parented the elements properly.
+Added components like 2D colliders and Rigidbody2D.
+Set up UI elements such as the 2-minute timer, score text, countdown timers for each player, and a striker bar slider.

+4. **Conceptualizing the Game:** Figured out how the gameplay should look and broke it down into different states.
+Developed states such as Idle state, charge state, free state, score UI update state, and game end state.
+This helped in coding the game logic more easily.

+5. **Programming:** Utilized the finite state machine (FSM) programming pattern to handle the different states of the game and their corresponding logic.
+This improved code organization and scalability.

-4. **Drag and Release Mechanic:** I implemented the drag and release mechanic for controlling the striker's power and direction.
-This involved handling touch input, calculating the shot power based on the drag distance, and applying force to the striker upon release.
+6. **Drag and Release Mechanic:** Implemented the drag and release mechanic to control the striker's power and direction based on a UI slider.
+Handled touch input, calculated the shot power based on the drag distance, and applied force to the striker upon release.

-5. **Physics Simulation:** I utilized Unity's physics engine to handle the interactions between the striker and pucks.
-I configured rigidbody components and colliders for accurate collision detection and response.
+7. **Physics Simulation:** Utilized Unity's physics engine to handle the interactions between the striker, pucks, and the board.
+Configured rigid body components and colliders for accurate collision detection and response.

-6. **Boundary Bouncing:** I implemented boundary bouncing for both the striker and pucks to ensure they stay within the game board and respond realistically when hitting the boundaries.
+8. **Boundary Bouncing:** Implemented boundary bouncing using a polygon collider for the carrom board to ensure that the striker and pucks stay within the game board and respond realistically when hitting the boundaries.
+Created a script that simulates friction force on the pucks and the striker.

-7. **Scoring System:** I created a scoring system that increments the score when a puck is pocketed and awards additional points for pocketing the red queen.
-I integrated the scoring system with the user interface (UI) to display the current score.
+9. **Scoring System:** Created a scoring system that increments the score when a puck is pocketed and awards additional points for pocketing the red queen.
+Integrated the scoring system with the user interface (UI) to display the current score.

-8. **Timer Implementation:** I added a timer to the game, set to 2 minutes.
+10. **Timer Implementation:** Programmed a timer for the game using Coroutines, set to 2 minutes, and integrated it with the corresponding UI text element.
 The timer counts down, and when it reaches zero, a "Game Over" banner is displayed, indicating the end of the game.

-9. **AI Functionality:** I implemented a basic AI opponent capable of taking simple shots.
+11. **AI Functionality:** Implemented a primary AI opponent capable of taking simple shots.
 The AI analyzes the game state and makes decisions based on predefined rules and strategies.
+The AI strategy involves calculating a potential position for the striker, where the striker, puck, and pocket are aligned in a straight line.
+The shot power is then determined based on the distance between the puck and the striker.
+In cases where no such position exists, the AI randomly selects a position for the striker and applies a random force for the shot.

-10. **Testing and Refinement:** I extensively tested the game, ensuring that the mechanics, physics, scoring, and AI functionality work as intended.
-I addressed any bugs, issues, or inconsistencies that arose during testing.
+12. **Testing and Refinement:** Extensively tested the game to ensure that the mechanics, physics, scoring, and AI functionality worked as intended.
+Addressed any bugs, issues, or inconsistencies that arose during testing.

-11. **Optimization and Scalability:** I optimized the game for portrait screen orientation and made sure it can run smoothly on various devices with different screen sizes and resolutions.
+13. **Optimization and Scalability:** Optimized the game for portrait screen orientation and ensured smooth performance on various devices with different screen sizes and resolutions.

-12. **Documentation and Submission:** I created the ReadMe document, recorded a video showcasing the game, and prepared the code repository for submission.
+14. **Documentation and Submission:** Created the ReadMe document, recorded a video showcasing the game, and prepared the code repository for submission.

 ## Controls